TrizteX/MIC_proj1/README.md

 ## Dataset
 CelebA was used for the training of this model, [link to CelebA!](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 If you wish to use your own dataset, the structure should be "datasets/sub_dir/img.png".
 The dataset will download as a file named img_align_celeba.zip.
 Once downloaded, create a directory named celeba and extract the zip file into that directory.
 Then, set the dataroot input for this notebook to the celeba directory you just created.
-The resulting directory structure should be: "/path/subdir/img.png"
+The resulting directory structure should be: "/path/subdir/img.png".

 This is an important step because we will be using the ImageFolder dataset class, which requires there to be subdirectories in the dataset’s root folder.

 ## Train
 To train on your own dataset:
-1. Specify dataset path in wgan.py " dataroot = 'path' " line 44
+1. Specify dataset path in wgan.py " dataroot = 'path' " line 44.
-2. You can change other parameters such as batch_size, etc but we suggest to use the ones already provided
+2. You can change other parameters such as batch_size, etc but we suggest to use the ones already provided.
 3. Please change the number of workers defined in wgan.py " workers = " line 49.
-4. More parameters regarding training length, learning rate, etc can be changed in train.py, starting line 178
+4. More parameters regarding training length, learning rate, etc can be changed in train.py, starting line 178.
+5. Number of epochs can be changed by altering the n_epoch in train.py, line 204.

 ## Inference
 To run inference on the trained model: